• Skip to primary navigation

 • Next, to your buttermilk, add eggs, pumpkin puree, sugar, and oil.
 Mix until well combined.

-• To a separate bowl add the dry ingredients- flour, baking soda, cinnamon, nutmeg, ginger, salt, and allspice (optional).
+• To a separate bowl add the dry ingredients- flour, baking soda, salt, and pumpkin pie spice.
 Mix well.

 • Add the dry ingredients to the wet ingredients and use a spatula or a wooden spoon to gently mix together.
 Be sure to NOT overmix!
 Having a few clumps is okay and even recommended.